JaneliaSciComp/SongExplorer/README.md

 it a few examples.
 It will then automatically calculate the probability, over time, of when those words occur in all of your recordings.

+Alternatively, you have two or more sets of audio recordings, and you want to know if there are differences between them.
+SongExplorer can automatically detect sounds in those recordings and cluster them based on how well it can distinguish between them.

 Applications suitable for SongExplorer include quantifying the rate or pattern of words emitted by a particular species, distinguishing a recording of one species from another, and discerning whether individuals of the same species